 This bill would make changes to the statute that passed in 2002 regarding the seizure of animals in connection with cruelty investigations.
 The law now allows an authority that seizes an animal pursuant to applicable Massachusetts law for alleged cruelty or neglect to request the court to order a refundable security/bond to cover the costs of caring for the animal during the period of time the animal is held until the case is adjudicated.
 Animals are different than other seized property; animals must receive food, water, board, and often-extensive medical care from the authority that took possession of them as part of the arrest or seizure.
 The changes in this bill are designed to address those issues that have arisen in practice and have limited the effectiveness of this law.
 Additionally, since animal cruelty became a felony in 2004, some of the language is now outdated and would be fixed with this bill.

-S. 1103: An Act to protect puppies and kittens (now called An Act providing additional penalties for the improper treatment of certain animals)
+S. 2390: An Act to protect puppies and kittens (now called An Act providing additional penalties for the improper treatment of certain animals)

 This bill would prevent the sale of dogs or cats less than 8 weeks of age, provide a remedy for the sale of sick dogs and cats, regulate certain breeders, and ensure the sources pet shops receive puppies and kittens adhere to certain standards and don’t have significant or repeat violations of the Animal Welfare Act.